-- Guidelines for water quality and quantity control have been clarified in accordance with the Virginia Department of Conservation and Recreation's annual plan review of the VDOT Erosion and Sediment Control and Stormwater Management Standards and Specifications and the Virginia Erosion and Sediment Control and Stormwater Management Program Law and Regulations. - Shading has been omitted from this memorandum.
+- Guidelines for water quality and quantity control have been clarified in accordance with the Virginia Department of Conservation and Recreation's annual plan review of the VDOT's Erosion and Sediment Control and Stormwater Management Standards and Specifications and the Virginia Erosion and Sediment Control and Stormwater Management Program Law and Regulations. - Shading has been omitted due to the number of changes in this memorandum.